 Checks are carried out on your boiler before you move in.
-The date that your boiler will require its next service is shown on the declaration form (Page 2 of this booklet).
+The date that your boiler will require its next service will be sent to you after you have reserved your home.

 If your home has a gas supply, you will be provided with a valid gas certificate.
 It is very important to have your gas supply checked properly at least once a year to make sure your home continues to be safe to live in - it is your responsibility to arrange this.